In our modern world, the line between psychology and spirituality is ever-thinning.

 And the beautiful thing about depth psychology is that when we seek this integration, we naturally draw ourselves onto the spiritual path.
 This is why we often call the depth psychological work the psycho-spiritual journey—because we are not seeking to understand our attachment styles or coping mechanisms or love languages.
 We are trying to listen to the wisdom of our dreams, the whispers of our shadows, the longings of the Self that pull us in with its primordial gravity.

 So if you have felt the draw to journey into your soul, a study of Depth Psychology may be exactly the focus you need.
 It is the perfect bridge of the mind and heart, science and soul, and offers us a pathway to wholeness.

 If you want to go deeper, you should check out the Jung for Witches Seminar Series, a 3-part class that dives into the psycho-spiritual wisdom of C. G. Jung.
-We’ll be exploring the Collective Unconscious, archetypes, divination, synchronicity, parapsychology, the Divine Feminine, and how all of this can deepen and transform your witchcraft.
-Check it out here!
+We explore the Collective Unconscious, archetypes, divination, synchronicity, parapsychology, the Divine Feminine, and how all of this can deepen and transform your witchcraft.